redlibrarian/redlibrarian.github.io/_posts/2019-08-14-alienation-and-reciprocity.markdown

 self-interest, than callous 'cash payment'" (82).
 This "cash nexus" is the antithesis of reciprocal relationships, and we can see this every time we pay someone rather than have to enter into some kind of dialogue.
-The cash nexus - alienation - is one of, if not *the* most corrosive aspects of capitalist culture, and it is *this*, the idea that every relationship must be one of self-interest, of extraction, of non-reciprocity, that prevents settlers from engaging with Indigenous people the way that we should.
+The cash nexus - alienation - is perhaps  *the* most corrosive aspect of capitalist culture, and it is *this*, the idea that every relationship must be one of self-interest, of extraction, of non-reciprocity, that prevents settlers from engaging with Indigenous people the way that we should.